Guy-Shaw/charset-devolve/README.md

 For other character sets, you can use `recode` to convert to UTF-8 or to Latin1, then run `charset-devolve`.

+--show-counts

+At the end, show counts of errors, bytes that are invalid UTF-8, bytes with high bit set (whether UTF-8 or not), number of UTF-8 runes, number of lines containing errors, 8-bit characters, UTF8 runes.

+--count-8bit

+Like option, `--show-counts`, except that it only shows counts it there are any bytes with the hight bit turned on.
+Nothing would be reported if the input were pure 7-bit ASCII.

+## Exit Status

+If there were no invalid UTF-8 runes in the input, then `charset-devolve` returns exit status = 0.
+If there, were any bytes that are not valid UTF-8, then exit status is 1.
+More serious errors, such as failure to open a file, cause exit status 2, or greater.

 ## Why